-4. Many samurai warriors would need to be taught in this calligraphy art, as well as the others, before being recognised as a true warrior.
-Other cultural activities included playing the flute, performing the traditional tea ceremony and even flower arranging correctly before one was considered qualified in all areas of soldier training.
+4. Many samurai warriors would need to be taught in this calligraphy art, as well as the others, before being recognized as a true warrior.
+Other cultural activities included playing the flute, performing the traditional tea ceremony, and even flower arranging correctly before one was considered qualified in all areas of soldier training.

 5. Even though Japanese characters have a different stroke order, they also have a different way of reading as well.
 In Western cultures, we read pages left to right.
 In Japan, the way to correctly read is right to left.
 This is the same way they write across a page as well!